brooklynrail/brooklynrail-platform/content/events/2022/09/singing-in-unison-part-seven.md

   - the-brooklyn-rail
 event_platform: null
 ---
-Please join us next Friday, September 23rd to celebrate the opening of *Singing in Unison: Artists Need to Create on the Same Scale that Society Has the Capacity to Destroy, Part Seven* at Industry City, featuring a cooking performance by Rirkrit Tiravanija, Tomas Vu, and company.
+Please join us this Friday, September 23rd to celebrate the opening of *Singing in Unison: Artists Need to Create on the Same Scale that Society Has the Capacity to Destroy, Part Seven* at Industry City, featuring a cooking performance by Rirkrit Tiravanija, Tomas Vu, and company.
 See details below:

 **Address:**